Does It Pay to Pay Attention?

 Date Written: November 26, 2017

-We employ a novel brokerage account dataset to investigate the relation between individual investor attention and performance.
+We employ a novel brokerage account dataset to investigate which individual investors are the most attentive, how investors allocate their attention, and the relation between investor attention and performance.
 Attention is positively related to investment performance, both at the portfolio return level and the individual trades level.
-We establish causality using an identification strategy that instruments investors’ attention using local weather conditions and provide evidence that the superior performance of high-attention investors arises because they behave as momentum traders that purchase stocks early in their momentum cycle.
+We provide evidence that the superior performance of high- attention investors arises because they purchase attention-grabbing stocks whose positive performance persists for up to six months.
 Finally, we show that paying attention is particularly profitable when trading stocks with high uncertainty, but for which a lot of public information is available.

 Keywords: investor attention, brokerage account, attention allocation